kameshsampath/smart-crowd-counter/README.md

 - **Snowflake** for the powerful Cortex AISQL platform
 - **Streamlit** for the intuitive app development framework
 - **Community** for inspiration and feedback

+## 📞 Support

+For questions or issues:
+- Open a GitHub issue
+- Check Snowflake documentation for AISQL specifics
+- Review Streamlit docs for UI customization

 ---

 **⭐ Star this repo if it helped you build something cool!**